worldviewer/reusable-react-avatar-editor/README.md

 And to keep the component simple, I will restrict the UI for creature selection to simply a button that the user can press to generate a new random creature.

-The first task is to just get this project working w the latest React and components - which involves a little bit of work since there have been a lot of changes since I last touched this code.
+The first task is to just get this project working w the latest React components - which involves a little bit of work since there have been changes since I last touched this code (especially with React Dropzone).

 Then, my next step will be to make sure that the code is broken up into logical components - that things are where people would expect to find them.
+I will add in some default styling, and when the `Update` button is pressed, I'll display in my App wrapper the finished avatar.

 Once that is done, then I will begin experimenting with various refactors.